encode/django-rest-framework/docs/api-guide/routers.md

     <tr><td>POST</td><td>@action decorated method</td></tr>
 </table>

+By default the URLs created by `SimpleRouter` are appending with a trailing slash.
+This behavior can be modified by setting the `trailing_slash` argument to `False` when instantiating the router.
+For example:

+    router = SimpleRouter(trailing_slash=False)

+Trailing slashes are conventional in Django, but are not used by default in some other frameworks such as Rails.
+Which style you choose to use is largely a matter of preference, although some javascript frameworks may expect a particular routing style.

 ## DefaultRouter

 This router is similar to `SimpleRouter` as above, but additionally includes a default API root view, that returns a response containing hyperlinks to all the list views.
 It also generates routes for optional `.json` style format suffixes.